-The District conducts inspections and cleaning of the storm drain system, on an as needed basis, at least once during the wet season and once during the dry season, by Third Party Contracted Entity.
-The storm drain system consists of catch basins, curbside drain inlets for roads and parking lots, stormwater retention/detention areas and stormwater outfalls.
+The District shall conduct inspections and cleaning of the storm drain system, on an as needed basis, at least once during the wet season and once during the dry season, by Third Party Contracted Entity.
+The storm drain system consists of catch basins, curbside

 - Catch Basin Inspection and Cleaning: The District inspects and cleans catch basins and roadside curb inlets, on an asneeded basis, typically in the spring and in the fall. - Retrofit Catch Basins and Curbside Inlets: Catch basins and curbside Inlets that are damaged as a result of plowing during snow removal activities, are repaired and/or replaced, on an as needed basis - Stormwater Retention/Detention Areas: The District does not have any onsite Stormwater Retention/Detention ponds - Stormwater Outfalls: The District has developed a storm sewer map showing the locations of the entire stormwater conveyance system and the names and locations of all outfall points, discharging stormwater collected from the site.
-All outfalls located in the District are screened annually to determine the condition of the outfall and to detect any non-stormwater discharges.
-Photographs are taken at each outfall and a brief summary report is presented to the District of changing conditions or observations of any illicit discharges
+All outfalls located in the District are screened annually by CFE to determine the condition of the outfall and to detect any non-stormwater discharges.
+Photographs are taken at each outfall and a brief summary report is presented by CFE to the District of changing conditions or observations of any illicit discharges